qiboteam/qibo/doc/source/advancedexamples.rst

 |++...+> (full superposition in the computational basis).

 Callbacks may also be used as in the previous example.
-An additional callback (:class:`qibo.tensorflow.callbacks.Gap`) is available for calculating the energies and the gap of the adiabatic evolution Hamiltonian.
+An additional callback (:class:`qibo.base.callbacks.Gap`) is available for calculating the energies and the gap of the adiabatic evolution Hamiltonian.
 Its usage is similar to other callbacks: